Get insider access

 Mid-Mid

-These headphones have excellent mid-accuracy.
-The lower mids are very neutral, with some scooped under-emphasis towards the high-mids.
-This means, for the most part, your friends in voice chat sound basically like themselves, and in-game characters do as well, but vocals can sound slightly recessed.
+These headphones have fantastic mid-range target compliance.
+The lower mids are very neutral, with a touch of under-emphasis towards the high mids.
+This means, for the most part, your friends in voice chat sound basically like themselves, and in-game characters do as well, but vocals can sound very slightly recessed.

 Sound

-The headphones have middling treble accuracy.
-Under-emphasis in the low and mid-treble ranges veil details of vocal articulation.
-Meanwhile, a significant peak in the mid-treble produces overly bright and shrill cymbal harmonics and vocal harmonics, which can fatigue your ears.
+The headphones have disappointing treble target compliance.
+Under-emphasis in the low and mid-treble ranges slightly veil details of vocal articulation.
+Meanwhile, significant peaks in the mid-treble produce overly bright and shrill cymbal harmonics and vocal harmonics, which can fatigue your ears.

 Sound